My Germany Trip

 Minutes before arriving at Prague Main Station, the train crossed the Moldau/Vltava and the speakers began playing Moldau.
 Although it was a humble river and city, the music made it feel grand.
 It was timed to end just as we pulled into the station.

-I found an odd store in a strip mall called the KGB Museum.
-It was a room full of historical Soviet military and spy equipment run by a Russian.
-He would give hour-long tours whenever at least four people showed up, each paying 20€, which was a lot in Czechia.
-Three Irish students were also checking out the museum but only one of them wanted to pay for the tour.
-20 minutes later, we had enough people so the tour began.
+I found an odd store in a strip mall called the KGB Museum, run by a Russian.
+It was a room full of historical Soviet military and spy equipment He would give hour-long tours whenever at least four people showed up, each paying 20€, which was a lot in Czechia.
+Three Irish students were also checking out the museum but only one of them was willing to pay for the tour.
+In 20 minutes, we had enough people so the tour began.
 It became clear pretty quickly that this Russian was a bit crazy.
-The whole time, he had a television playing the 2015 Moscow Victory Day Parade (2015 was the best year 😉) and patriotic Russian/Soviet songs including the rock version of The Red Army is the Strongest and Конь (of course I know his songs 🙊).
+The whole time, he had a television playing the 2015 Moscow Victory Day Parade and patriotic Russian/Soviet songs including the rock version of The Red Army is the Strongest and Конь (of course I know his songs 🙊).
 He’d occasionally dial up the volume and yell УРААААААААА!1 The tour was a unique experience well worth my money.

-My return flight stopped over at Zurich, which I wish I had the time and funds to visit.
+My return flight stopped over at Zurich, which I wish I had the time to visit.
 As said earlier, I kept this trip cheap by going to Central/Eastern Europe and staying with friends in Germany.
-I didn’t have the appetite for restaurant food so I ate Döners the whole time.
-It cost $2800 USD excluding flights and was an amazing experience.
+I didn’t have the appetite or patience for restaurant food so I ate Döners the whole time.
+It cost $2200 USD excluding flights and was an amazing experience.
 This was the furthest I had travelled from home and my first solo trip!
 I was apprehensive while planning, but I’m glad I got the push I needed to make this happen.
-I can’t wait for my next trip to see the rest of the continent!
+I can’t wait to come back to see the rest of the continent!

 Footnotes